General

 Yes, you may always pay off your loan in full at any time, however partial repayment or paying extra will not be accepted.
 To complete a loan payoff, you can log into your employee website and navigate to Plans > Distributions > Loans and choose the option to payoff the existing loan to calculate the payoff amount.
 If you wish to increase your payment amount to speed up the term of the loan, you may send in a request for Ascensus to recalculate an amortization schedule for your loan.

 To complete a loan payoff, log into your employee website and navigate to Plans > Distributions > Loans and choose the option to payoff the existing loan to calculate the payoff amount.
-Then send a personal check for the payoff amount and a completed Loan Payoff Transmittal Form to Ascensus within 10 days.
+Then send a personal check for the payoff amount and a completed Loan Payoff Transmittal Form within 10 days.

 When you leave your company, you have two options: payoff the loan prior to it being deemed a distribution due to non-payment or allow the loan to be deemed.
 When the loan is deemed a distribution, it is treated as a taxable distribution and you will need to report it as income when filing your personal taxes.
 Federal and applicable state incomes taxes and penalties will apply.
 To review your situation in greater detail, please contact your participant services team.